Skip to content

 Kandiyohi County Public Health and Human Services

-Major divisions within the department include social services for: children and families, the elderly and disabled population, and people dealing with mental health, chemical dependency issues, and public health services.
+Provides social services, financial assistance, child support services, and health-related services to residents of the County.
+Major divisions within the department include social services for: children and families, older adults, people living with disabilities, and people dealing with mental health, chemical dependency issues, and public health services.